First published: August 3rd, 2022

 The first step for employers is to begin a review of your template contracts of employment and employee handbooks.

 Peninsula can help you update your contracts of employment in Ireland

-Luckily for you, our consultants have years of experience doing just that and are available today to take the workload off your desk.
+Luckily for you, our expert HR consultants have years of experience doing just that and are available to take your call today.

-For more on how Peninsula can help, call 0818 923 923.
+For more on how Peninsula can help, call 1800 719 216.